-After an early morning game drive in Etosha Park we make our way to Namibia's capital city via an arts and crafts market where you can browse and purchase some authentic African creations.
+After an early morning game drive in Etosha Park, we make our way to Namibia's capital city via an arts and crafts market where you can browse and purchase some authentic African creations.

 Windhoek is situated at almost the exact centre of Namibia, on the central plateau.
 Arriving in Windhoek your guide takes you on a short walking tour of the city centre, before heading to our overnight lodge.
-Tonight you have the option of eating out at Windhoek’s most famous eatery, Joe’s Beer House, which is known for its venison dishes and quirky ambiance.
+Tonight you have the option of eating out at Windhoek’s most famous eatery, Joe’s Beer House, which is known for its venison dishes and quirky ambience.

 Departing from Windhoek we make our way out of Namibia, crossing into Botswana.
-From the border we drive through the arid Kalahari area of western Botswana, dotted with rural villages and roaming livestock.
+From the border, we drive through the arid Kalahari area of western Botswana, dotted with rural villages and roaming livestock.

 Later we arrive at our lodge in Ghanzi, and this evening we experience some traditional tribal dancing by the San community.
-The traditional San (bushman) people are the original inhabitants of Southern Africa having lived in the area for over 30 000 years, surviving the harsh conditions as nomadic hunter-gatherers.
+The traditional San (Bushman) people are the original inhabitants of Southern Africa having lived in the area for over 30 000 years, surviving the harsh conditions as nomadic hunter-gatherers.

 Tonight our camp offers hot showers in the shared ablutions and a bar, just north of Ghanzi.